Druze: Rebellion in Hauran

 The Hauran rebellion was a violent Druze uprising against Ottoman authority in the Syrian province, which erupted in May 1909.
 The rebellion was led by the al-Atrash family, originated in local disputes and Druze unwillingness to pay taxes and conscript into the Ottoman Army.
 The rebellion ended in brutal suppression of the Druze by General Sami Pasha al-Farouqi, significant depopulation of the Hauran region and execution of the Druze leaders in 1910.
 In the outcome of the revolt, 2,000 Druze were killed, a similar number wounded, and hundreds of Druze fighters imprisoned.
 Al-Farouqi also disarmed the population, extracted significant taxes, and launched a census of the region.

 Modern history

-In Lebanon, Syria, Israel, and Jordan, the Druzites have official recognition as a separate religious community with its own religious court system.
+In Lebanon, Syria, Israel, and Jordan, the Druze have official recognition as a separate religious community with its own religious court system.

-Although most Druze no longer consider themselves Muslim, Al Azhar of Egypt recognized them in 1959 as one of the Islamic sects in the Al-Azhar Shia Fatwa due to political reasons, as Gamal Abdel Nasser saw it as a tool to spread his appeal and influence across the entire Arab world.
+Although most Druze no longer consider themselves as Muslims, Al Azhar of Egypt recognized them in 1959 as an Islamic sect in the Al-Azhar Shia Fatwa due to political reasons; Gamal Abdel Nasser, who was the president of Egypt at the time, saw it as a tool to spread his appeal and influence across the entire Arab world.

 The Druze religion does not endorse separatism, and urges blending with the communities they reside in; the Druze have often done so to avoid persecution.
 Yet the Druze also have a history of resistance to occupying powers, and they have at times enjoyed more freedom than most other groups living in the Levant.